jennybc/pkg-dev-tutorial/README.md

 ## Feedback and communication

-*will we do gitter?*
-<https://gitter.im/OWNER/REPO> is our chat room.
-Good for live chat during the workshop.
-Feel free to ignore if you are overstimulated already.

 [Issues](https://github.com/jennybc/pkg-dev-tutorial/issues) <-- all are encouraged to open issues as we go.
 This is actually tremendously helpful to us!
 Examples of issue-worthy thoughts:

   * Glitches in the instructions or materials that we need to fix, for current tutorial or future